Have You Been Sexually Harassed in Southern California?

 Sexual harassment is one of the most common forms of workplace harassment.
-Though the stereotypical case of sexual harassment involves a man harassing a woman, the situation can be reversed, impacting and rendering the male a victim.
-Also, California law provides specific prohibitions against same-sex harassment.
+Though the stereotypical case of sexual harassment involves a man harassing a woman, the situation can be reversed.
+Men are particularly vulnerable because of the reluctance to complain or the stigma of complaining.
+The harasser does not necessarily need to be of the opposite sex.
+The law provides specific prohibitions against same-sex harassment.

-• Unwelcome sexually offensive posters, photographs, drawings, cartoons, jokes, stories, nicknames
+- Sexually offensive posters, photographs, drawings, cartoons, jokes, stories, or nicknames

-You have a right to put a stop to the sexual harassment that you are experiencing in the workplace, The sexual harassment attorneys at our firm can help you understand your rights and educate you on the hostile work environment laws that govern your situation.
+You have a right to put a stop to the sexual harassment you are experiencing in the workplace, and the attorney at our firm can help you understand your rights and educate you on the hostile work environment laws that govern your situation.

-Contact a sexual harassment lawyer by phone or e-mail at our office today.
-We at the law firm of Andrea Cook & Associates take the time to listen to clients and understand the many aspects of their situation.
-We can discuss time frames which are limited for filing a case, and your options for filing a charge with either the DFEH or EEOC regarding the workplace harassment you have experienced.
+At Andrea Cook & Associates, we take the time to listen to clients and understand the many aspects of their situation.
+We can discuss time frames for filing a case (which are limited) and your options for filing a charge with either the DFEH or EEOC regarding the workplace harassment you have experienced.